SteveG/underthebar/README.md

 ## To run it
 Execute the python file "underthebar.py"
 - It should prompt you to log in to Hevy
-- Hopefully will then display a blank profile page
+- Hopefully it will then display a blank profile page
 - Go to settings page (bottom left gear button) and use "workouts_batch" to download your workouts
-- Should then see the local workout count increment until it matches your remote workout count
+- You should then see the local workout count increment until it matches your remote workout count
 - Use the other API buttons to download other data such as body measurements and personal records
 - Go back to profile page and it should now populate... yes?